 Although additional training and education may be required for certain specialties, an Associate Degree in Sonography will prepare you for continuing education or a career in the field.

-With an Associate Degree in Sonography, diagnostic medical sonographers had a median salary of $69,650 as of May 2016.
+With an Associate Degree in Sonography, diagnostic medical sonographers can have an hourly pay rate of $26.05 to $45.45 based on PayScale 2023.
 The field is set to experience continued growth, offering new opportunities for sonographers for years to come.

 What’s the Difference Between Diagnostic Medical Sonographers and Ultrasound Technicians?